peterwashington/peterwashington.github.io/_pages/about.md

 News
 ------
-* August 2022: Peter Washington starts the Hawaiʻi Digital Health Lab as an Assistant Professor in Information & Computer Sciences.
+* August 2022: Peter Washington starts the Hawaii Digital Health Lab as an Assistant Professor in Information & Computer Sciences.

 Join the lab
 ------
-The Hawaiʻi Digital Health Lab has an opening for 2 PhD students as well as several openings for masters, undergraduate, and high school students.
+The Hawaii Digital Health Lab has an opening for some PhD students as well as several openings for masters, undergraduate, and high school students.

-For the University of Hawaiʻi PhD students, RAships are available.
+<b>For current University of Hawaii PhD students</b>: RAships are available.
+I usually like to work with students for about 1 year prior to making an RAship commitment.
+Usually, this is in the form of mentorship on your masters thesis for course credit.
+Working together for only 1 semester before making a commitment may be possible in exceptional circumstances.
 Send me an email with your resume/CV, a description of which of my previous papers interests you and why, and a few sentences about your "dream research project".

+<b>For prospective PhD students</b>: I usually like to work with students for about 1 year prior to making a PhD commitment.
+University of Hawaii has a thesis-based Masters program that leads directly into the PhD program, so I recommend you apply there.
+If you get past the initial review, I will setup a Zoom call.
+If you're admitted, we can work together during the Masters, and if all goes well, then continuing onto the PhD will be easy.

-For University of Hawaiʻi masters students, course credit is available in the form of ICS 499, ICS 699, or ICS 700.
+<b>For University of Hawaii masters students</b>: Course credit is available in the form of ICS 499, ICS 699, or ICS 700.
 Note that masters students completing Plan A must complete 6 units of ICS 700 and masters students completing Plan B must complete 6 units of ICS 699.
 Send me an email with your resume/CV and which of the following skillsets you would like to contribute to the lab: web development, mobile development (iOS or Android), data analysis, and/or machine learning (TensorFlow/Keras or PyTorch).

-For University of Hawaiʻi undergraduate students, course credit is available in the form of ICS 499.
+<b>For University of Hawaii undergraduate students</b>: Course credit is available in the form of ICS 499.
 In addition, I am actively accepting mentees for the <a href="https://manoa.hawaii.edu/undergrad/urop/student-funding/project/about/" target="_blank">Undergraduate Research Opportunities Program (UROP)</a>.
 If interested in receiving ICS 499 course credits and/or participating in the UROP program, send me an email with your resume/CV and which of the following skillsets you would like to contribute to the lab: web development, mobile development (iOS or Android), data analysis, data mining, and/or machine learning (TensorFlow/Keras or PyTorch).